Types of emergency contraception

 You may need to take the emergency pill because you forgot to take your regular contraceptive pill, you did not use your contraceptive patch or vaginal ring correctly, or you were late having your contraceptive injection.
 If this is the case, you will likely be offered levonorgestrel and should take your next contraceptive pill, apply a new patch or insert a new ring within 12 hours of taking this.
 You can then continue taking your regular contraceptive pill as normal.
 You will need to use additional contraception, such as condoms, for the next seven days if you use the patch, ring, combined pill or injection, or the next two days if you use the progestogen only pill.

-If you have taken ullipristal, you will need to delay using hormonal contraception such as pills/patches/rings for the next five days and use condoms until the hormonal method has been used for seven days if you use the patch, ring, combined pill, or injection, or two days if you use the progestogen only pill.
+If you have taken ullipristal, you will need to delay using hormonal contraception such as pills, patches or rings for the next five days and use condoms until the hormonal method has been used for seven days if you use the patch, ring, combined pill, or injection, or two days if you use the progestogen only pill.

 Related pages